terramate-io/terramate/docs/getting-started/index.md

 }
 ```

 Terramate uses the filesystem for its hierarchy and requires knowledge of the project's root, which is typically the git root.
-In this case, we're marking the root with an empty config.
+In this case, we're marking the root with an empty config as shown above.

 Next, navigate `"cd"` to the new directory and run: